French language in Lebanon: Attitudes toward French

-French and English are secondary languages of Lebanon, with about 40%-45% of the population being Francophone as a second language and 30% Anglophone.
-In addition to the 40%-45% of Lebanese being considered francophone, there are another 15% who are considered "partial francophone", and 70% of Lebanon's secondary schools use French as a second language of instruction.
+French and English are secondary languages of Lebanon, with about 40% of the population being Francophone as a second language and 40% Anglophone.
+In addition to the 40–45% of Lebanese being considered francophone, there are another 15% who are considered "partial francophone", and 70% of Lebanon's secondary schools use French as a second language of instruction.
 The use of English is growing in the business and media environment.
 Out of about 900,000 students, about 500,000 are enrolled in Francophone schools, public or private, in which the teaching of mathematics and scientific subjects is provided in French.
 Actual usage of French varies depending on the region and social status.
 One third of high school students educated in French go on to pursue higher education in English-speaking institutions.
 English is the language of business and communication, with French being an element of social distinction, chosen for its emotional value.
+However, the economic opportunities and size of the French-speaking world makes French a must-have in business, sciences and international relations.

 In 1997, the Lebanese government committed to a policy of trilingualism in education, including French and English alongside the official Arabic language in the curriculum.
 L'Orient-Le Jour is a French-language newspaper.